skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

    + Set 'Particles' to '6000'.
    + Uncheck the 'Lens Flare' option.
    + Set 'Shadow Bias' to '0.47'.
-   + Check the 'Sun-Shadow Transitions' option.
-   + Set 'Sun-Shadow Update Time' to '0'.
-   + Set 'Sun-Shadow Update Threshold' to '2.0'.
    + Uncheck the 'Ambient Occlusion' option.
 * Select the 'View Distance' tab.
    + Set 'Grass Fade' to '18000'.
+   + Set 'Flickering Light' to '8192'.
+   + Set 'uGridsToLoad' to '5'.
+   + Set Distant Object Detail 'Preset' dropdown to 'BethINI High'
 * Select the 'Visuals' tab.
    + Set 'Grass Density' to '60'.
    + Set 'Grass Diversity' to '15'.
+   + Set 'Far-off Tree Distance' to '75000'.
+   + Set 'Tree Detail Fade' dropdown to 'BethINI Ultra'
 * Select the 'Basic' tab.
    + Click the 'Save and Exit' button.